-City's BSc (Hons) Business Computing Systems graduates have the skills to design computer systems, analyse organisational problems and design appropriate IT solutions.
+Graduates of City's BSc (Hons) Business Computing Systems have the skills to design computer systems, analyse organisational problems and design appropriate IT solutions.

 The course provides the technical and managerial knowledge to implement computer solutions to business challenges and will enable you to develop commercially valuable skills in City's laboratories.

-City's BSc (Hons) Business Computing Systems is accredited by the Chartered Institute for IT (BCS), exempting students from their professional examinations and offering a pathway to Chartered status.
+This course is accredited by the Chartered Institute for IT (British Computing Society), exempting you from their professional examinations and offering a pathway to chartered status.

 In addition, the following is required:

 If you do not qualify for direct entry, you may wish to take a foundation programme first.
 These programmes are designed to prepare students for entry to City's undergraduate courses.